Decaffeinated Green Tea Warnings!

 Why decaffeinated green tea loses tastes and antioxidants.
 Which is the best caffeine free product to buy?

-A 2003 study conducted by the UCLA Centre for Human Nutrition found that it contains only a third of the catechins found in regular tea.
+A 2003 study conducted by the UCLA Center for Human Nutrition found that decaffeinated tea contains only a third of the catechins found in regular tea.
 Regular tea contains 21 to 103 milligrams of catechins per gram.
-A decaf contains only 5 to 50 milligrams.
+Decaf contains only 5 to 50 milligrams.

 Another separate study by the US Department of Agriculture reported similar findings.
-Decaffeinated green tea contains only 56 milligrams of catechins per gram, less than half of the catechins found in a regular tea.
+According to this study, decaffeinated green tea contains only 56 milligrams of catechins per gram, less than half of the catechins found in a regular tea.

 This is bad news.
 Catechins are the most active antioxidants in green tea.
-They contribute greatly to its flavours.
-No wonder many complain that a decaf tastes awful.
+They contribute greatly to its flavors.
+No wonder many complain that decaf tastes awful.

 Where have the catechins gone?
 The answers lie in the processing.
-Decaffeinated green tea is usually made from two chemical solvents: ethyl acetate and carbon dioxide.
+Decaffeinated green tea is usually made using two chemical solvents: ethyl acetate and carbon dioxide.

 The most commonly available decaffeinated green tea is "naturally decaffeinated".
-They are made using a chemical solvent called ethyl acetate.
+It is made using a chemical solvent called ethyl acetate.

 During this process, tea leaves are soaked in water to release caffeine and other tea compounds.
-This is followed by separating the tea leaves from the water, and bringing water into contact with ethyl acetate to absorb the caffeine.
-Finally, tea leaves are re-immersed into water to reabsorb the lost tea nutrients.
+This is followed by separating the tea leaves from the water, and bringing the water into contact with ethyl acetate to absorb the caffeine.
+Finally, tea leaves are re-immersed in the water to reabsorb the lost tea nutrients.

 Now, here is a problem.
 Tea leaves are returned to the water that contains traces of ethyl acetate.
-At high doses, ethyl acetate is known to cause problems to the liver, respiratory and nervous system.
+At high doses, ethyl acetate is known to cause problems to the liver, and to the respiratory and nervous systems.

-Ironically, ethyl acetate is a natural occurring substance found on regular tea leaves.
+Ironically, ethyl acetate is a naturally occurring substance found in regular tea leaves.
 This allows manufacturers to call their tea "naturally decaffeinated".

 Carbon Dioxide (CO2) Decaffeination